pekkalacd/Introduction-to-Python/Lessons/Variables/README.md

 ### Type Rules

 Each data-type has a set of rules which denote the operations that can be performed on it.
 A variable containing data of some type \
 must abide by the rules of that data-type.
-A variables' behavior aligns with that of the type of the data it stores.<br>
+A variable's behavior aligns with that of the type of the data it stores.<br>

 For example, strings can "concatenate" with the addition operator, but cannot subtract with the subtraction operator.<br>